F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_policy.md

 *  `controls` - (Optional) Specifies the controls

 * `rule` - (Optional,type `list`) List of Rules can be applied using the policy.
 Each rule is block type with following arguments.
     * `name` -  (Required,type `string`) Name of Rule to be applied in policy.
+    * `description` - (Optional) Specifies descriptive text that identifies the irule attached to policy.
     * `condition` - (Optional,type `set`) Block type.
 See [condition](#condition) block for more details.
     * `action` - (Optional,type `set`) Block type.
 See [action](#action) block for more details.

 * `forward` - (Optional) This action will affect forwarding.